 Vita Burbank Deluxe Vinyl Potting Bench

-We also like this sleek vinyl option, with its lattice-style wall and smooth, spacious work surface.
-Measuring 66.5 inches, the Vita Burbank Potting Bench is notably tall with a 44 x 24-inch work area and a bottom shelf of equal size.
+We also like this sleek option, with its lattice-style wall and smooth, spacious work surface.
+Measuring 66.5 inches, the Vita Burbank Deluxe Vinyl Potting Bench is notably tall, with a 41.25 x 24-inch work area and a bottom shelf of equal size.
 The lower shelf offers plenty of room for your planters, gardening mix, and watering can, while the upper grid provides space to hang your tools.

 What to Look for in a Potting Bench

 Since potting benches are typically placed outdoors, the material used to build them is crucial.
 Many options are made of weather-resistant woods, like fir, acacia, spruce, eucalyptus, and mahogany.
 You'll also find units constructed out of water-resistant vinyl, resin, iron, or galvanized steel, the latter of which offers the longest lifespan and all-weather resistance.